abedag/FCS-57/README.md

+Hwy There
-SE Factory FCS Cycle 57
+I'm in SE Factory FCS Cycle 57